https://hgic.clemson.edu/

 Cicadas

-Cicadas are large plant feeding insects known for their loud, shrill noise and discarded shells (called exoskeletons) that cling to trees and other vegetation.
+Cicadas are large, plant-feeding insects known for their loud, shrill noise and discarded shells (called exoskeletons) that cling to trees and other vegetation.
 Cicadas belong to the suborder Auchenorrhyncha along with other hemipterans, such as leafhoppers and spittlebugs.
 These insects are found worldwide, though their presence in the United States is restricted to the southern and eastern parts of the country.

 Description

-Cicadas are big, thick-bodied insects, measuring about 1 to 2 inches long.
+Cicadas are thick-bodied insects, measuring about 1 to 2 inches long.
 Their large compound eyes come in shades of black and red, though they sometimes emerge with white or blue eyes.
 Cicadas also have three simple eyes (called ocelli) in the middle of their head.
 The cicada’s wings are large and have thick, prominent veins.
 Despite their size, cicadas have relatively small antennae.

 Newly hatched cicada nymphs are translucent or cream-colored and look like ants or termites.